sonifloyd/String-program-/README.md

 # What's the base class of all exception classes?
 Ans: In Java, Java.lang.Throwable is the super class of all exception classes and all exception classes are derived from this base class.
+# Errors                                                   	Exceptions
+Errors in java are of type java.lang.Error.
+Exceptions in java are of type java.lang.Exception.
+All errors in java are unchecked type.
+Exceptions include both checked as well as unchecked type.
+Errors happen at run time.
+They will not be known to compiler.
+Checked exceptions are known to compiler where as unchecked exceptions are not known to compiler because they occur at run time.
+It is impossible to recover from errors.
+You can recover from exceptions by handling them through try-catch blocks.
+Errors are mostly caused by the environment in which application is running.
+Exceptions are mainly caused by the application itself.
+Examples :
+java.lang.StackOverflowError, java.lang.OutOfMemoryError	Examples :
+Checked Exceptions : SQLException, IOException Unchecked Exceptions : ArrayIndexOutOfBoundException, ClassCastException, NullPointerException
 # What happens if an exception is not handled in a program?
 Ans: If an exception is not handled in a program using try catch blocks, program gets aborted and no statement executes after the statement which caused exception throwing.
 # How objects are stored in Java?